-Chris is the Creative Director for the Oregon division of Comcast Spotlight, where he creates television commercials and campaigns.
+Chris is Creative Director for Comcast Spotlight in Oregon, where he works with local businesses to find and tell their brand story, creating television commercials and campaigns.
 Previously, he was a Broadcast Copywriter at Kroger Advertising.
 In addition, he has written a variety of material, including feature films, commercials, narrative, fiction, non-fiction, cartoons, scripts, educational, and the like for a variety of outlets and purposes.

 Commercials and Videos: